 If the yolk is sterile (no bacteria yet), the body might absorb it.

-- Supportive Care: Keep her warm and quiet.
-Poultry DVM suggests that mild cases where no secondary bacterial infection is involved may only require supportive care.
+Supportive Care: Keep her warm and quiet.
+Mild cases where no secondary bacterial infection is involved may only require supportive care.

 Moderate Cases (Bacterial Infection Present)